 (Rom.
 1:8; Phil.
 1:5; 4:15; Acts 13:1-3, I Thess.
 1:6-8)

 9. THE URGENCY OF THE EVANGELISTIC TASK

-More than 2,700 million people, which is more than two-thirds of all humanity, have yet to be evangelised.
+More than 2,700 billion people, which is more than two-thirds of all humanity, have yet to be evangelised.
 We are ashamed that so many have been neglected; it is a standing rebuke to us and to the whole Church.
 There is now, however, in many parts of the world an unprecedented receptivity to the Lord Jesus Christ.
 We are convinced that this is the time for churches and para-church agencies to pray earnestly for the salvation of the unreached and to launch new efforts to achieve world evangelization.
 A reduction of foreign missionaries and money in an evangelised country may sometimes be necessary to facilitate the national church’s growth in self-reliance and to release resources for unevangelised areas.
 Missionaries should flow ever more freely from and to all six continents in a spirit of humble service.
 The goal should be, by all available means and at the earliest possible time, that every person will have the opportunity to hear, understand, and to receive the good news.
 We cannot hope to attain this goal without

 sacrifice.
 All of us are shocked by the poverty of millions and disturbed by the injustices which cause it.
 Those of us who live in affluent circumstances accept our duty to develop a simple life- style in order to contribute more generously to both relief and evangelism.